It’s the most often asked question I receive: Can I use Stevia on my diet?

 - Splenda can inhibit the absorption of zinc and iodine, which are two essential nutrients for a healthy functioning thyroid gland.
 If your thyroid is not functioning properly, give up Splenda today.

 - Splenda can adversely affect your gut health.
-A study performed on rats showed that 12 weeks of sucralose resulted in the death one-half to three-quarters of their good gut bacteria (8).
+A study performed on rats showed that 12 weeks of sucralose resulted in the death of one-half to three-quarters of their good gut bacteria (8).

-In his best-selling book, Eat Dirt, Dr. Josh Axe shows that having a variety of good gut bacteria improves weight loss by helping your body extract more energy and nutrients from your food and managing hunger.
+Studies show that having a variety of good gut bacteria improves weight loss by helping your body extract more energy and nutrients from your food and managing hunger.

 If you have trouble losing weight and also have some of the following symptoms, cut out Splenda.